This is about how to get a control by its ID from a fragment in a controller in SAPUI5.

 ...

-this.byId(“text1”) does not work because if you give the fragment an ID on its own then the fragment gets prefixed not only with the view ID of the fragment’s view but with the ID of the fragment as well.
+this.byId(“text1”) doesn’t work because if you give the fragment an ID separately, the fragment gets prefixed not only with the view ID of the fragment’s view, but also with the fragment’s ID.
+As well as the control.

-Long story short: that means if the fragment has no id property then this.byId(“text1) works:
+Long story short: if the fragment doesn’t have an id property then this.byId(“text1”) works:

 <!-- in your XML view -->